-In November of 2005 the Technology Planning Committee was formed to obtain assistance from all district stakeholder groups to develop and evaluate the Technology Plan.
+In November of 2005 the Technology Planning Committee was formed to obtain support from all district stakeholder groups to develop and evaluate the Technology Plan.
 An outside consultant was employed in 2005 to assist in organizing and structuring the committee.
 The Technology Planning Committee was comprised of parents, community members, school board members, district administrators, teachers, and technology staff totaling around thirty altogether.
-Today, more than 14 years after the initial formation of the Technology Planning Committee this group continues working to develop, implement and refine the district Technology Plan.
+Today, more than 14 years after the initial formation of the Technology Planning Committee this group has evolved but the goal continues working to develop, implement and refine the district Technology Plan.

 Beyond the Technology Planning Committee Meetings, additional information has been gathered via surveys.
-This year the district partnered with BrightBytes, an educational research and analytics company, in order to learn more about our students' school and home technology use for learning.
+Annually since 2015 District 105 has partnered with BrightBytes, an educational research and analytics company, in order to learn more about our students' school and home technology use for learning.
 BrightBytes uses the CASE framework: Classroom, Access, Skills & Environment.
 This CASE technology framework provides insights into the effectiveness of technology in improving student achievement.